rzwiren/lang/README.txt

    how does indexing into data relate to function dispatch?

 Can I come up with a better type 0?
+CONSIER A DEDICATED VERB TO CREATE THIS INSTEAD OF WITHIN MANY VERBS

 current setup for shape 3 is
 ( 5 1 2 2 1  2  2 3 2 2 7 ; n